-Concordia University – St. Paul offers 21 graduate degrees online in areas as diverse as criminal justice, education, and sport management.
+Concordia University – St. Paul offers 21 graduate degrees online in areas as diverse as criminal justice, education, and sports management.
 Many of the graduate degrees are also offered on campus, so students can apply to programs if they live in the Minneapolis or Saint Paul region, as well as if they live elsewhere or in another state.
-Online students can also earn associates degrees, bachelor’s degrees, or enroll in a handful of doctoral programs.
+Online students can also earn associate’s degrees, bachelor’s degrees, or enroll in a handful of doctoral programs.
 Many of the online programs are in highly relevant areas in education like differentiated instruction and educational technology, and the school also offers many degrees in traditional focuses like early childhood education and educational leadership.

 Students who enroll in the Master of Arts in Education for Differentiated Instruction will take classes like Ethical Issues for Professional Education, Educational Research & Applications, and Collaboration in Inclusive Settings.
-Students also have the opportunity to study abroad while earning their degree.
+Students also have the opportunity to study abroad while earning their degrees.
 Meanwhile, students who choose the Master of Education for Curriculum & Instruction with a K-12 Reading Endorsement will take courses like Legal and Ethical Issues in Education, Foundations of Literacy, and Assessment, Evaluation & Supervision in Literacy Programs.
 To earn their graduate degrees in education, students must complete a total of 30 credits of study with some programs requiring a research or capstone project.

 In addition to the many degrees in education offered by Concordia University – St. Paul online, graduate students can also choose the Master of Business Administration program.
 The MBA at the university requires that students complete 42 credits, and courses last seven weeks each.
 The MBA program offers several emphases that include Health Care Compliance, Health Care Management, and Information Technology Management.
 Some of the exciting classes students will take include Applied Business Ethics, Operations & Technology Management, Tools for Managerial Decision Analysis, and Integrated Marketing Communication.
-For students who want to enroll in online study, the MBA without a concentration and the Health Care Management option are available entirely online and don’t require campus visits.
+For students who want to enroll in online study, the MBA without a concentration and the Health Care Management option is available entirely online and don’t require campus visits.

 A third area where students may concentrate their studies via online classes is in sports with available degrees in exercise science and sport management.
 For the Master of Science in Exercise Science, students will complete a total of 33 credits in classes like Mechanisms of Skilled Neuromuscular Behavior, Exercise Prescription, and Epidemiological Statistical Analysis.
 Meanwhile, students who are interested more in the business of sport may consider the Master of Arts in Sport Management, which also requires that students complete 33 credits.
-Classes include Human Resource Management, Sport Marketing, Ethics & Policy in Sport Management, and Sport Sales.
+Classes include Human Resource Management, Sports Marketing, Ethics & Policy in Sport Management, and Sports Sales.

 About Concordia University – St. Paul